shadoine/stock-pipeline/README.md

 ## ✅ What it does

-- Pulls daily stock data for AAPL from Yahoo Finance
-- Cleans it using pandas
-- Inserts it into PostgreSQL
-- Runs automatically via Airflow

-## ✅ Plots
+- Data Extraction: The DAG in Airflow triggers a Python function that fetches the last 30 days of AAPL stock data using the yfinance API.

+- Data Wrangling: The data is cleaned and parsed into appropriate types (date, float, integer).

+- Database Storage: Cleaned records are inserted into a PostgreSQL table named stock_prices.
+Duplicate dates are skipped via a conflict check.

+- Forecasting & Visualization: A separate script reads the data from PostgreSQL, fits an ARIMA model, and visualizes both historical and predicted prices.

-## 📈 plot_stock.py for visualization
+## 📈 How to run plot_stock.py for visualization
-- bash python plot_stock.py
+- bash: python plot_stock.py
-- Can visualize the shown data

 Example from the 25/06/2025
 ![image](https://github.com/user-attachments/assets/5a23ce28-ac96-468a-8448-63bb2c1a348f)